 There are four types of bevel gears:

 Straight Bevel Gears: These gears have a conical pitch surface and straight teeth tapering towards an apex.
+These gears can be rotated in both directions.

 Spiral Bevel Gears: The teeth are curved at an angle which then allows the contact to be gradual and smooth.
+These gears can only normally be rotated in 1 direction.

 Hypoid Bevel Gears: These gears are similar to spiral bevel except that the pitch surfaces are hyperboloids rather than cones and the gears can be anti backlash.